-21. The only exception to this understanding and 80% FEC in general is the costing of international Co-Applicants or partners in non-academic settings (in the UK or internationally) who demonstrably do not use and would not use FEC modelling.
+The only exception to this understanding and 80% FEC in general is the costing of international Principal Investigators or international Co-Applicants or partners in non-academic settings (in the UK or internationally) who demonstrably do not use and would not use FEC modelling.
 For such partners the costing regime used should be at 100% for direct costs and a flat-rate of 25% for indirect costs.
 UK-based institutions that would be expected to use FEC may not use this costing regime.
 It is only for institutions as described above.
 Institutions costed using this regime must be costed separately in the application budget table and clearly explained in the 'Justification' field.
+The maximum amount of the award continues to be £200,000.